 Before moving on it is important to know what neutralising antibodies are.

-Following infection, the body produces antibodies that target two specific parts of the SARS-CoV-2 (COVID-19) virus: the Nucleocapsid protein and the Spike protein.
+Following infection, the body produces antibodies targeting specific parts of the SARS-CoV-2 (COVID-19) virus with the Nucleocapsid protein and the Spike protein being of importance in the context of antibody tests.
 The coronavirus nucleocapsid protein is a multi-functional protein1 and the spike protein is integral in penetrating human cells and initiating infection.

-Neutralising antibodies bind to the SARS-CoV-2 Spike protein and interfere with the virus’ ability to enter human cells.
-IgG antibodies are the most common antibody in blood and have the largest part to play in conferring immunity to bacteria or viruses.
+IgG neutralising antibodies target the SARS-CoV-2 Spike protein and interfere with the virus’ ability to enter human cells.
+IgG antibodies are the most common antibody in blood and have a large part to play in conferring immunity to bacteria or viruses.

 Immunologically, antibodies to the Nucleocapsid protein are necessary but in the context of pandemic, IgG neutralising antibodies to Spike protein hold the key.